Brian Kolb

-Brian M. Kolb (born August 14, 1952) is an American politician who served as a member of the New York State Assembly for the 131st district from 2000 to 2021.
+Brian M. Kolb (born August 14, 1952) is an American politician who served as a member of the New York State Assembly for the 129th district and 131st district from 2000 to 2021.
 Kolb also served as minority leader from 2009 to 2020.

-Early life and education
+Biography

 Kolb was born in Rochester, New York.
 He received his Associate of Arts degree from Saint Petersburg Junior College in 1980.
 In 1996, he received his Bachelor of Science from Roberts Wesleyan College, and later earned his Master of Science from Roberts Wesleyan in 1998.

 Career

 He became an adjunct professor at Roberts Wesleyan in 2000.
 He was co-founder of North American Filter Corporation and is a former president and COO of the Refractron Technologies Corporation.

-From 1986 to 1987, Kolb was the town supervisor of Richmond, New York and served on the Ontario County Board of Supervisors.
+From 1986 to 1987, Kolb was the town supervisor of Richmond, New York, and served on the Ontario County Board of Supervisors.

 New York State Assembly

 Kolb was first elected to the New York State Assembly in a February 2000 special election.
 As of January 2020, he has been re-elected nine times.
-Kolb represented the 129th Assembly District from 2000 to 2012, and has represented the 131st Assembly District since 2013.
+Kolb represented the 129th assembly district from 2000 to 2012, and represented the 131st assembly district from 2013 to 2021.
 New York's 131st Assembly District comprises all of Ontario County and portions of Seneca County in Upstate New York.

 A Republican, Kolb was chosen as Assembly Minority Leader following the resignation of Jim Tedisco.
 He became Assembly Minority Leader on April 6, 2009.
 As of December 2018, Kolb was the longest-serving legislative leader in the New York State Legislature.

-A member of the National Rifle Association, Kolb appeared alongside the organization's CEO, Wayne LaPierre, at a 2012 lobby day event in Albany.
-Kolb is also a member of the New York State Rifle & Pistol Association.
+A member of the National Rifle Association of America, Kolb appeared alongside the organization's CEO, Wayne LaPierre, at a 2012 lobby day event in Albany.Kolb is also a member of the New York State Rifle & Pistol Association.

 In 2017, Kolb was the only one of New York's five state legislative leaders and six statewide elected officials to support New York Proposition 1 (2017), which called for a state constitutional convention.
 Proposition 1 was defeated at the ballot box, receiving only 16% of the vote.

-Kolb is a member of the member of the Advisory Board for the Ontario ARC, a member of the Sons of the American Legion, the Knights of Columbus, the American Irish Legislators Society, Ontario Charities Classic Board of Directors, the Ontario ARC Advisory Board and the New York Farm Bureau.

-Kolb stepped down from the position of Assembly Minority Leader on January 3, 2020 after having been arrested for driving while intoxicated several days earlier.
-In February 2020, Kolb announced that he would not seek re-election to the Assembly in the November 2020 election.
+Kolb stepped down from the position of Assembly Minority Leader on January 3, 2020 In February 2020, Kolb announced that he would not seek re-election to the Assembly in the November 2020 election.